Beverly Daniel Tatum: Race and Education

-As a professor, Tatum has observed many students go through these stages of racial identity development, and provides quotes from journal entries in which the students react to the class discussions and material over the course of a semester.
-In presenting these journal entries, Tatum reveals that while students go through their own personal evolution in response to topics of race, their experiences also tend to map onto racial identity theory quite well.
+As a professor, Tatum has observed many students go through these stages of racial identity development and provides quotes from journal entries in which the students react to the class discussions and material over the course of a semester.
+In presenting these journal entries, Tatum reveals that while students go through their own personal evolution, in response to topics of race, their experiences also tend to map onto racial identity theory, quite well.
 Tatum argues that the model, while imperfect, is a very useful tool that enables students to frame their experiences in a meaningful way, thereby facilitating positive student development.

-Tatum touches on many of these same issues in her popular book "Why Are All the Black Kids Sitting Together in the Cafeteria?"
+Tatum touches on many of these same issues in her popular book, "Why Are All the Black Kids Sitting Together in the Cafeteria?"
 And Other Conversations About Race.
 In the book, she offers a detailed overview of racial identity development in black individuals and white individuals and briefly addresses racial identity development of Native Americans, Latinos, and Asian Americans.
 She draws on vivid personal anecdotes of interactions with her own children and students, as well as empirical literature, to build a case for the relevance and significance of racial identity development in terms of achievement, mental health, and inclusion.
-Tatum emphasizes the need for educators, parents, and the general public to educate themselves about such topics in order to meaningfully hold conversations about race, specifically as it relates to education.
+Tatum emphasizes the need for educators, parents, and the general public to educate themselves about such topics, in order to meaningfully hold conversations about race, specifically as it relates to education.

 Legacy

-In 2014, the American Psychological Association presented Dr. Beverly Daniel Tatum with the Award for Outstanding Lifetime Contribution to Psychology, the highest honor presented by the APA.
+In 2014, the American Psychological Association presented Beverly Daniel Tatum with the Award for Outstanding Lifetime Contribution to Psychology, the highest honor presented by the APA.
 The citation for the award stated the following: "you have engaged the very difficult subject of race relations in the United States, and the impact of such an environment on identity development for African Americans."
 Indeed, Tatum has dedicated much of her career to conversations with the public on the subjects of race and racial identity development.
-As a result, she has become a nationally renowned expert on such issues, and has been invited to speak and conduct workshops at various institutions across the country.
+As a result, she has become a nationally renowned expert on such issues and has been invited to speak and conduct workshops at various institutions across the country.

 Tatum has also clearly left her mark at Spelman College, where she served as president for 13 years.
-Since the beginning of her tenure in 2002, the overall scholarship support for students at Spelman has doubled.
-Tatum was also involved in the initiative "Going Global", which seeks to develop student intercultural competencies through infrastructural support for Global study-travel programs.
-In 2012, she launched a Wellness revolution, which was designed to empower students to make healthy choices relating to exercise, diet, and sleep.
+Since the beginning of her tenure, in 2002, the overall scholarship support for students at Spelman has doubled.
+Tatum was also involved in the initiative "Going Global", which seeks to develop student intercultural competencies through infrastructural support for Global study travel programs.
+In 2012, she launched a Wellness Revolution, which was designed to empower students to make healthy choices relating to exercise, diet, and sleep.
 And in 2014, Tatum helped the college to raise 157.8 million dollars, an amount that far exceeded fundraising goals and was the most money to have been fundraised in the history of the institution.